 Use careful programming, testing of boundary conditions, and static analysis tools to detect off by one errors in C.

-6.31 Structured programming [EWD]
+6.31 Unstructured programming [EWD]

 6.31.1 Applicability to language

 It is as easy to write structured programs in C as it is not to.
 C contains the goto and longjmp statements, which can create unstructured code.
 C also has continue, break, and return that can create complicated control flow when used in an undisciplined manner.
 Unstructured {spaghetti} code can be more difficult for C static analyzers to analyze and is sometimes used on purpose to obfuscate the functionality of software.
 Code that has been modified multiple times by an assortment of programmers to add or remove functionality or to fix problems can be prone to become unstructured.